nualagr/dargan-health-foods/README.md

 Heroku [PostgreSQL](https://www.postgresql.org/) in production.
 A relational database structure was suitable for this project as it allowed multiple tables to be created, with data easily interconnected through the use of foreign keys.
-All Models included are related to at least one other Model and implement common database relationships: many-to-one, many-to-many and one-to-one.

 Note: The .sqlite3 development database file, was added to the .gitignore file before the initial commit in order to stop it being pushed to GitHub.